Agitation Free interview with Michael Hoenig

-7. A year or so later you released your second LP.
-Would you like to tell the story about it?
+A year later you released your second album.

-9. I’m sure you have some crazy and interesting stories to share from the 70’s, that happened to you while touring…
+I’m sure you have some crazy stories from the 70’s?

 I had to refresh my memory with Lüül’s autobiography.
 A great moment happened in Egypt in Alexandria.
 We travelled with a small backline and had requested a P.A. system at all venues.
 Unfortunately the promoters did not know what that was, and we found a regular home Stereo-System at the venue.
 In addition the flight case with all drum stands got mysteriously lost.
 Burghard set up with the help of a bunch of music-stands and chairs, it looked utterly ridiculous, but nothing could disrupt our high spirits.
 During the concert, a stagehand accidentally ripped the power cables out of the wall, – literally -, and Burghard delivered the longest drum solo ever.
 The audience was mesmerized.